 This is why it’s important to get children tested.
 Allergists recommend retesting, every year or every other year, depending on the severity of the allergy, before filling prescriptions for allergy medicines and restricting food habits.

 Why Test?
-Impact on Quality of Life & Nutrition
+Impact on Quality of Life and Nutrition

 But on checking with many friends and acquaintances whose children have food allergies, we found that very few actually went in for retesting.
 On the soccer field, at school events and at birthday parties, parents routinely caution kids to not eat specific foods, and alert the organizers.